n4ze3m/feedback-board/README.md

 8. Copy the template ID and API key from your Courier project and add them to the `.env` file

+9 (optional).
+If you want to use CoHere NLP to detect spam, create an account and add the API key to the `.env` file

-9. Start the development server
+10. Start the development server

 ```bash